20 Common Questions about Copyrights and Licenses

 9. Is it permissible to perform copyrighted religious works in church services without first obtaining permission from the copyright owner?

 Yes, "the religious services exemption" in the Copyright Law permits the performance of copyrighted religious works in the course of services at places of worship or at religious assemblies.
-However, performance licenses must be obtained from the copyright owner for any musical performance outside of a specific "worship service" including concerts and special musical programs.
+However, performance licenses must be obtained from the copyright owner for any musical performance outside of a specific "worship service" including concerts and special musical programs, especially when admission is charged.

 10. Can I make an original recording of a copyrighted song?